smartdevicelink/sdl_evolution/proposals/nnnn-broaden-choice-uniqueness.md

 ## Introduction

-This proposal broadens choice and sub-menu uniqueness to allow `PerformInteraction` and sub-menu `AddCommand`s to be unique.
+This proposal broadens choice and sub-menu uniqueness to allow `PerformInteraction` and sub-menu `AddCommand` primary text to be identical.

 ## Motivation